March 2025

 Kurdish militant group the PKK has declared a ceasefire with Turkey after its jailed leader Abdullah Ocalan called on the movement to lay down its arms and dissolve.

-Reported by BBC News - 01/03/25
+Reported - 01/03/25